Ranking the Greatest HBO Shows of All Time

 Best episode: Season 3, Episode 8, "Krazee-Eyez Killa"

-Bottom line: It's hard to think of a show that's taken as big of a break and come back with such force as "Curb Your Enthusiasm" after it ran for eight seasons from 2000 to 2011, took a six-year break and came back with two more seasons in 2017 and 2020.
+Bottom line: It's hard to think of a show that's taken as big of a break and come back with such force as "Curb Your Enthusiasm" after it ran for eight seasons from 2000 to 2011, took a six-year break and came back in 2017, then again in 2020 and is set for another season in 2023.

 The genius behind it all is Larry David, playing himself and leaning into his personality as the acerbic, tactless, co-creator of "Seinfeld."
 His interactions with his wife, who then becomes his ex-wife, and his group of famous and non-famous friends provide nonstop comedy.